Difference Between Agonist and Antagonist

 Agonist vs Antagonist

-Agonist drugs are those which trigger certain cells in the brain to send a signal to the sensory nerve to activate some action or response.
+Agonist drugs trigger certain cells in the brain to send a signal to the sensory nerve to activate some action or response.
 The neurotransmitters act as a chemical messenger to the receptors to produce a response.

 It is not just neurotransmitters that activate the receptors.
-Exogenous agonists too induce the receptors for the desired response.
-There are different types of agonists like full agonists, co-agonists, selective agonists, inverse agonists etc.
+Exogenous agonists, too, induce the receptors for the desired response.
+There are different agonists like full agonists, co-agonists, selective agonists, inverse agonists etc.

-The prefix in the term antagonist clearly indicates the meaning.
-As the name suggests, antagonist drugs work opposite to that of agonist drug.
-Antagonist drugs too attach themselves to the receptors but oppose and blocks any biological receptor by obstructing the receptor.
+The prefix in the term antagonist indicates the meaning.
+As the name suggests, antagonist drugs work opposite to agonist drugs.
+Antagonist drugs attach themselves to the receptors but oppose and block any biological receptor by obstructing it.

 Antagonist drugs inhibit the regular action of the receptor.
 As they block the response, they are referred to as blockers.